Pantalargo/Weather-Station/README.md

 ```

 Note: The C++ code needs the `json.hpp` header from the nlohmann/json library to be, in the backend directory when it is compiled.
 The Weather Station WebApp uses this library to understand the weather data it collects.

-Note: The C++ source code requires the `json.hpp` header from the nlohmann/json library to be present in the backend directory during compilation.